carlvisagie/purposeful-live-coaching/client/public/transcripts/relationships-lesson-5.md

 Before we wrap up, let me summarize the key points from today's lesson:

-1. Understanding understanding your emotions is essential for your emotional wellness journey
+1. Understanding nurturing connections is essential for your relationships journey
 2. The techniques we discussed are backed by research and evidence
 3. Small, consistent actions lead to big results
 4. Your journey is unique - adapt these principles to fit your life